theorchard/linters/Readme.md

 * `linters.php`: will make php codesniffer run against all your php files.
 * `linters.all`: will run both js and scss.
 * `linters.dev`: will run all linters and a watcher (so when a file is updated, the linters are running on that specific file.)

-## Questions

-* **If the linter runs on all the scss files, why do we have a scssFiles flag**: In case one file doesn't have the extension .scss, but we want to run the linter against.
-This flag should be more used to exclude files rather than including new ones.